adamLutPhi/MachineLearner/README.md

 Life is a Set of Different opportunities. the objective is to Utilze the most of it, in an _effective manner_ - __~90%__ of the time (_Almost Surely_)
-The best learning is that One where I'm pushing myself, on a Poly-shaped, Spaghetti-like Project (like this one) - trying to figure out its heads from its tails
+The best learning is that One where id pushing thyself, to face off Poly-shaped, Spaghetti monster- (like this one)

-For more details on changes, please check out the [CHANGELOG](CHANGELOG.md)
+- trying to figure out its heads from its tails

 ## what I'm learning with this project

-- [ ] How to create a Normal Distribution Generator
-- [ ] How to create a  Generator function (in the first place!):
-- [x] How to create an [acceptable] RNG (Random Number Generator) (I guess it has sth to do with generating  Uniform probability) : Stable RNG, mersenne twister
+- [x]  Use an [acceptable] RNG (Random Number Generator) ( `StableRNG`)

-- [ ] (so) Which differentiation Module to Pick?
+- [ ] Which differentiation Module to Pick?
+- How to build A NeuralNetwork Model?
 *Thinking about it* 🤔

 ## Lessons learned

-- ziggurat function is not a good estimator for tail values (thus, it's inappropriate to use ziggurat first) (#TODO: Add own Statistical Repository)
+- `Ziggurat function` is biased in sampling data.
+Samples more around the mean, but not much are in the Tail (that won't be a better fit for  my future goals)
+(opens up a _possibility_ for a **Statistical Repo**)

 # A WIP (Work In Progress) Project
-this project is just a seed I sowed, if you're looking for a final produce,
+this project is just a `seed` I sowed
-Please check back later
+(If you want a final produce,Please check back later)

-But, if you can give a hand,
-please step in the Scene, & give a hand
+If you'd like to  give a `hand`, please step in the Scene
-Your Help would be much appreciated, Thank you
-(though I always appreciate & Love the High of `Figuring things Out` on my own
+Your Help would be much `Appreciated`-  Thank you (though the High of `Figuring things Out` remains tempting
 ## Disclaimer
-this is for Educational purposes only
 The author won't not be held responsible, for any immature actions, & or signs of code abuse, at all costs

 ## Author